Cheesebaron/SkiaScene/README.md

 ```
 Install-Package SkiaScene
 ```
-Implemented as .NET Standard 1.3 library.

-Basic class which allows controlling `SKCanvas` transformations without the need to directly manipulate underlaying Matrix.
+Basic class which allows controlling `SKCanvasView` transformations without the need to directly manipulate underlying Matrix.
-First you need to implement `Render` method of `ISKSceneRenderer` interface, where you define all your drawing logic on `SKCanvas`.
+First you need to implement `Render` method of `ISKSceneRenderer` interface, where you define all your drawing logic on `SKCanvasView`.
 Then create the `SKScene` instance:

 ```csharp